Raising Rainbows

 Group Details

-• Our meeting space is 4531 SE Belmont St.
+• Our in person meeting space is in SE Portland in the Tabor area

-• The fee for this group is $55 per session or free with OHP.
+• The fee for this group is $55 per session, with sliding scale available.
+No one will be turned away for lack of funds.

 Get in touch.